OasisDEX/summer-rewards-redeemer/README.md

 - `lint`: Lints the code.
 - `format:fix`: Formats the code and fixes any issues.
 - `format`: Formats the code.
+- `partner:manage`: Add or remove partner from the whitelist.
+- `redeemer:manage`: Get redeemer address for partner's EOA or create new redeemer.

 # Configuration
 The `config.ts` file contains the configuration for the project.
 It exports a `config` object that contains the following properties: